 - Foot problems: Poor circulation and nerve damage can lead to infections of the foot that may become serious, spreading to the bone and leading to amputation.
 If a diabetic experiences a cut or other injury to their foot, they should keep it clean and notify their doctor immediately.
 Infections can be avoided by engaging in proper diabetes foot care practices such as keeping toenails short, wearing comfortable shoes and scheduling regular checkups with a podiatrist.

 - Retinopathy: Eye trouble is common among folks living with diabetes.
 Some symptoms to watch out for include black smudges on the eye, blurred vision, sudden loss of vision in one eye, seeing rings around lights, dark spots and flashing lights.
 Again, by managing blood sugar levels a person with diabetes can avoid damage to their eyes.
-They should also consider going in for an annual eye exam by a retina specialist.
+Everyone with diabetes should consider an annual eye exam by a retina specialist.

 - Kidney failure: The National Institutes of Health (NIH) indicates that diabetes is the most common cause of kidney failure.
 Although this condition takes about 15 years to develop, it is a slow-growing problem that those living with diabetes should monitor by paying attention to fatigue, an increase in urination frequency, lack of concentration, sleep trouble, muscle cramping at night, lack of appetite, eye puffiness and swollen feet/ankles.
 A diabetic can also get routine tests to monitor their kidney function.

 Today, 26 million Americans are living with diabetes.
 By 2050, as many as one in three adults could have the disease—keep yourself and your loved ones protected and informed about prevention and techniques to control diabetes.